NSDuc/Hello-World/README.md

 # Hello-World
-This is Duc's Decription about Hello-World repository but in another branch @
+This is Hello-World repository but in another branch @